Homololamie/Customer-Analysis-Of-A-Subscription-Service-Project-/README.md

 #The Incubator Hub Customer Analysis Project
-This contains my project documentation of Customer Segmentation Analysis For A Subscription Service
+This contain my project documentation on Customer Segmentation Analysis For A Subscription Service

 ### Project Title: Customer Segmentation Analysis For A Subscription Service